Buttigieg’s White House bid ensures place in LGBTQ history

 “Pete spoke in small-town restaurants in Iowa, held rallies in New Hampshire and battled it out on the presidential debate stage,” Parker said.
 “He inspired LGBTQ youth to come out in valedictory speeches, to attend their first Pride parade, and to believe America has a place for them.”

 While there have been gay governors and members of Congress, Buttigieg resonated with some voters for his potential to win the nation’s highest office.
 He battled Bernie Sanders to a virtual first-place tie in the opening caucuses in Iowa and finished just one percentage point behind Sanders in New Hampshire before slipping to third in Nevada.
-He was expected to endorse fellow moderate Joe Biden on Monday, according to two people familiar with Buttigieg’s decision who were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+He endorsed fellow moderate Joe Biden on Monday in Dallas.

-While he often campaigned with his husband, Chasten, and was comfortable discussing his sexual orientation, it was rarely a focus of his own speeches or of commentary from his critics or opponents.
+While Buttigieg often campaigned with his husband, Chasten, and was comfortable discussing his sexual orientation, it was rarely a focus of his own speeches or of commentary from his critics or opponents.

 “The fact that Pete was gay didn’t really come up that much, which itself was an important marker,” said Richard Socarides, a former Clinton White House adviser on gay issues.
 “It’s such an angry, intolerant time.
 But Pete’s campaign proved that Americans are still capable of tolerance and accepting of differences.“